 He certified with the CATA that summer and worked with teams in the Calgary area before starting Prairie Therapy.
-With the goal of taking Athletic Therapy to the more rural settings, John now works half the time out of Rocky Mountain House.
-Between working in Rocky Mountain House and travelling with the Canadian Pro Rodeo Sports Medicine Team he spends a lot of time on the road, but with his time off he enjoys getting out of the city with friends and family.
+Between working and travelling with the Canadian Pro Rodeo Sports Medicine Team, as well as with other teams throughout the year; he spends a lot of time on the road, but with his time off he enjoys getting out of the city with friends and family.

 John is also the current President of the Alberta Athletic Therapists Association.
 He is always looking for opportunities to discuss how Athletic Therapy can benefit you as an individual, a team, an association, or even in the workplace.